 Supplementing with this mineral is shown to reduce the incidence of infection and correlated with lower levels of liver damage.
-Zinc benefits can help support liver health by reducing inflammation in the liver, decreasing free radical damage, helping with nutrient absorption and allowing for proper waste elimination.
+It can promote liver health by reducing inflammation in the liver, decreasing free radical damage, helping with nutrient absorption and allowing for proper waste elimination.

 10. Helps with Muscle Growth and Repair

-This particular mineral plays a crucial role in cell division and cell growth, so zinc benefits muscle repair and growth by making it possible for the body to heal itself and maintain strength in the muscular and skeletal systems.
+This particular mineral is involved in normal cell division and cell growth, meaning it assists in muscle repair and growth by making it possible for the body to heal itself and maintain strength in the muscular and skeletal systems.

 It also helps with the release of testosterone, growth hormone and insulin-like growth factor-1 (IGF-1), all of which build muscle mass and a healthy metabolism.

-Zinc benefits muscle mass because it helps increase the amount of testosterone the body is able to produce following exercise — especially weight training and high intensity interval training — because it enhances the conversion rate of androstenedione to testosterone.
+It can help promote growth of muscle mass because it helps increase the amount of testosterone the body is able to produce following exercise — especially weight training and high intensity interval training.

 11. Supports Vision and Eye Health